 - 1. Complete the online application. - 2.
 Submit official transcripts from all post-secondary institutions. - 3.
-Provide a copy of current unencumbered license in the state in which the practice will occur. - 4.
-Submit three completed electronic Recommendation Forms: one from an employer or supervisor, one from a church leader or leader in another service organization, and one from a professional colleague. - 5.
-Write and present an essay providing a professional statement of past clinical and/or work experiences, scholarly activities, and community service and goals in obtaining this professional doctorate. - 6.
+Provide a copy of a current unencumbered license in the state in which the practice will occur. - 4.
+Submit three completed electronic Recommendation Forms: one from an employer or supervisor, one from a church leader or leader in another service organization, and one from a professional colleague or former professor. - 5.
+Write and present an essay (500 word minimum) providing a professional statement of past clinical and/or work experiences, scholarly activities, and community service and goals in obtaining this professional doctorate. - 6.
 Present a current resume or curriculum vitae. - 7.
-Interview with the current Doctoral Admissions Committee.
+Interview, in person or via phone, with the current Doctoral Admissions Committee.
 After the initial review of the application, applicants may be contacted for a formal interview.
 If the interview results in a positive evaluation, the applicant will continue to be considered for acceptance. - 8.
 Demonstrate good spiritual, mental, and emotional health/stability consistent with the demands of the D.B.H. program and FHU's heritage of Christian values.

-Note: Applicants are required to be computer literate and have a computer, printer, and Internet service provider with high-speed broadband Internet access.
+NOTE: Applicants are required to be computer literate and have a computer, printer, and Internet service provider with high-speed broadband Internet access.
 If accepted, each D.B.H. student will be required to comply with FHU's Academic Computing Standards for Students.